goameli/Energy_Consumption_LSTM/README.md

 # Energy_Consumption_LSTM
   - University Project 2 - Angewandte Programmierung

-For project purpose, LSTM Model has been trained and it used to predict the points of unseen data.
+For project purpose, LSTM Model has been trained with PyTorch and the model used to predict the points of unseen data.

 ## Pipeline